AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

     - x5 seeds to plant 5 in one spot.

+- **FloraHarvester**:

+    - Special tool to quickly cut grass and crops.

+    - Unlocks at level 4 of seed crafting.

 - **FuelBurnPlus**: Craft a fuel item in 10min, 60min, 600min variants.

 - **JunkTurretPlus**: Each level in robotics adds 50 to junk turret magazine size.